Streeter Station

 Local climate & thermal context

-This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
+This coal plant burns coal to raise high-pressure steam that spins a turbine-generator.
 It sits in a hot-summer humid continental climate (Köppen Dfa) — Northern Hemisphere, latitude 42.5°N — which shapes how much energy it can produce and how its output varies through the year.

 8.4°Cannual mean temp